');

 About Newcastle, TX

-Newcastle is a small community in Texas with a population of 614 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Newcastle is 37.3 years.
+Newcastle is a small community located in Texas with a population of 614 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 37.3 years is close to the US median age of 38.9 years.

 How Newcastle Ranks in Texas